hipstersmoothie/hipstersmoothie.com/pages/garden/Essential Mac Apps.md

 I've been a user for years and have no complaints.
 My pro tips here goes for any editor:

-- Learn to use the keybard to navigate you code
+- Learn to use the keyboard to navigate you code
 - Use duplicate cursors whenever you can

 ### [Gitup](https://gitup.co)

 While I do love my [[Git Aliases]] there is still room for a visual client in my workflow.
-Gitup is where I learned to visualize my git repo as a tree and navigate it with eas.
+Gitup is where I learned to visualize my git repo as a tree and navigate it with ease.
 I'm a big believer in starting git with a visual client like this, it helps so much to be able to see what you actually doing.
 I tend to use my [[Git Aliases]] for my daily git interactions (add, commit, push) and do everything else in Gitup.

 This birds eye view lends a few git operations to feel nicer: